 - PGCE Religious Studies

 I am the Programme Director for the BA and MA in Biomedical and Healthcare Ethics and the MA in Applied and Professional Ethics at the IDEA Centre.

 As well as teaching on these courses, I also teach ethics sessions in other schools across the university.

-Next academic year (2019/20) I will be leading a new Level 2 discovery module called 'Love: ethical, social and political issues'
+This academic year I will be leading a new module on love, including ethical, social and political issues.

 Research groups and institutes